Sugar and health – La Boite à Grains

 • Alcoholism

 Not all sugars are created equal.
-Some are slightly more nutritious, but all have the potential to be harmful when consumed in excess.
-In an effort to minimize calories and health impact, some people turn to sweeteners.
+Some are slightly more nutritious, but they all have the potential to be harmful when consumed in excess.
+In a bid to minimize calories and health impact, some people turn to sweeteners.

 Different sugars

-• Cane sugar: When unrefined, cane sugar has a dark brown color, indicating that it has more minerals.
-Therefore, it is better to use whole cane sugar than white.
+• Cane sugar : When unrefined, cane sugar has a dark brown color, indicating that it contains more minerals.
+Whole cane sugar is preferable to white.

 • Coconut sugarRich in minerals, coconut sugar is even more nutritious.
 It contains prebiotics, a type of fiber that promotes intestinal health.